mdarshad1000/mdarshad1000.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Bee Happy 🐝
-description: another without an image
+description: a simple web application which involves a facial recognition system and a chatbot to assist people in being happy
-img:
+img: assets/img/beehappy.png
 importance: 3
-category: fun
+category: transitional
 ---

 Every project has a beautiful feature showcase page.